mdamir-012/react-image-gallery-task/README.md

 # NASA Image Gallery

+## 📝 Project Overview
 A modern web-based image gallery application built with React, TypeScript, and the NASA Image and Video Library API.
-This application allows users to browse, search, and manage NASA's vast collection of space images with features like zoom, fullscreen view, and theme customization.
+This application allows users to browse, search, and manage NASA's vast collection of space images with features like zoom, fullscreen view, theme customization, and image copying.

 ## 🚀 Features